 The Consumer Price Index (CPI) is a key economic indicator used to measure changes in the prices of goods and services over time.
-It reflects the average cost of a typical “basket” of items consumed by households.
-It includes essentials such as food, housing, and transportation.
+Think of it as a "shopping basket" filled with things most households consume, like food, housing, and transportation.
 CPI provides insight into the rate of inflation or deflation by tracking these changes.
-This way, it is used by businesses, policymakers, and consumers alike to make decisions and take action.
+It’s a handy guide for businesses, policymakers, and the general public when they need to plan for the future.

 CPI is often considered a barometer of a country’s economic health.
-It is a measure of inflation and deflation.
-Policymakers use it to shape fiscal and monetary strategies, businesses rely on it for pricing decisions, and consumers use it to understand how inflation impacts their purchasing power.
+Policymakers use it to shape fiscal and monetary strategies, businesses depend on it when setting prices, and for consumers, it shows how inflation affects what we can afford.
+It’s a simple but powerful way to understand what is happening with the economy and why it matters to everyone.

 The Consumer Price Index is calculated by measuring the price changes of a selected basket of goods and services that represent typical consumer spending patterns.
 This process involves several key steps and considerations: